 Two General Rules of Thumb for Accurate Cost Estimating

 Developers can use one of the two rules of thumb described below to develop a fairly accurate budget for a landscape architectural project.

 The Percentage Method

 Experts recommend allowing anywhere between 15 to 35% of the cost of your property for the general landscape architectural design of a project.
 The appearance of the property outside tells customers a lot about the attention to detail inside, so this isn’t the place to skimp.
-It is worth noting here that this percentage includes hardscape elements such as paving materials, site walls, water features, seating areas, fire pits, BBQ areas, to name some but not limited to just these elements.
-Too often architects and developers just think of plantings and irrigation, but they need to understand the full picture of all the other elements that contribute to the costs.
-An experience landscape architect will guide you through these items as well when setting budgets.
+It is worth noting here that this percentage includes elements such as paving materials, site walls, water features, seating areas, fire pits, BBQ areas to name a few.
+Too often developers just think of plantings and irrigation when establishing a budget for outdoor space, but they need to understand the full picture of all the other elements that contribute to the costs.
+An experienced landscape architect can guide you through these additional items when setting budgets.

 The Square Footage Method

-Answering the questions posed in the following items will give you a broad idea of the many factors that might impact the costs of any landscape architectural design.
+Answering the questions posed below will give you a broad idea of the many factors impacting the costs of any landscape architectural design.

-- Hardscape: Usually the most expensive aspect of the project.
-What are the sizes and finishes of patios (concrete, brick, stone?), walkways and flatwork?
-Are there shade canopies and /or structures, fences, or gates required?
+Hardscape: This is usually the most expensive aspect of the project.
+What are the sizes and finishes of patios, walkways and flatwork (concrete, brick, stone)?
+Are there shade canopies and/or structures, fences, or gates required?
 Are site and landscape lighting, water features, or fire pits desired?
-What is the scale and level of detail of these items?
+What is the scale and level of detail for these items?

 Planning of the site and landscape design can be an enjoyable part of the pre-planning phase.
 Bringing your vision to reality starts with research to find the actual costs of what you want included based on the size of the site.

 Follow these tips to create a budget that is realistic, organized, detailed, and easy to track.